-- (a) Inconclusive or failed SIR results that are not overturned by the third-party SIR vendor within 24 hours of the receipt of the report from the vendor. - (b) The discovery of released regulated substances at the UST site or in the surrounding area, such as the presence of LNAPL or vapors in soils, basements, sewer and utility lines, or the presence of contamination in surface, ground, well, or drinking water when the source of the contamination is not known. - (c) Unusual operating conditions observed by owners and operators (such as the erratic behavior of product dispensing equipment, the sudden loss of product from the UST system, an unexplained presence of water in the tank, or liquid in the interstitial space of secondarily contained systems), unless: - (1) The system equipment or component is found not to be releasing regulated substances to the environment; - (2) Any defective system equipment or component is immediately repaired or replaced; and - (3) For secondarily contained systems, any liquid in the interstitial space not used as part of the interstitial monitoring method (for example, brine filled) is immediately removed. - (d) Monitoring results, including investigation of an alarm, from a release detection method that indicate a release may have occurred unless: - (1) The monitoring device is found to be defective, and is immediately repaired, recalibrated or replaced, and additional monitoring does not confirm the initial result; - (2) The leak is contained in the secondary containment and: - (i) Any liquid in the interstitial space not used as part of the interstitial monitoring method (for example, brine filled) is immediately removed; and - (ii) Any defective system equipment or component is immediately repaired or replaced; - (3) In the case of inventory control, a second month of data does not confirm the initial result or the investigation determines no release has occurred; or - (3) The alarm was investigated and determined to be a non-release event (for example, from a power surge or caused by filling the tank during release detection testing).
+- (1) The system equipment or component is found not to be releasing regulated substances to the environment: - (2) Any defective system equipment or component is immediately repaired or replaced; and - (3) For secondarily contained systems, any liquid in the interstitial space not used as part of the interstitial monitoring method (for example, brine filled) is immediately removed. - (de) Monitoring results, including investigation of an alarm, from a release detection method that indicate a release may have occurred unless: - (1) The monitoring device is found to be defective, and is immediately repaired, recalibrated or replaced, and additional monitoring does not confirm the initial result; - (2) The leak is contained in the secondary containment and: - (i) Any liquid in the interstitial space not used as part of the interstitial monitoring method (for example, brine filled) is immediately removed; and - (ii) Any defective system equipment or component is immediately repaired or replaced; - (3) In the case of inventory control, a second month of data does not confirm the initial result or the investigation determines no release has occurred; or - (4) The alarm was investigated and determined to be a non-release event (for example, from a power surge or caused by filling the tank during release detection testing).

-Section 4-2 Suspected Release Investigation and Confirmation Steps
+Section 4-2 Response to Suspected Releases Suspected Release Investigation and Confirmation Steps